-It’s all too easy to fork over at least $65 a year in monthly maintenance fees for a non-interest checking account and $100 a year in monthly maintenance fees for an interest-bearing checking account.
-A lot of financial institutions will forgive those charges if you maintain a certain balance.
+It’s easy to end up spending at least $65 a year in monthly maintenance fees for a non-interest checking account and $100 a year in monthly maintenance fees for an interest-bearing checking account.
+A lot of financial institutions will waive those charges if you maintain a minimum balance.

-Chase Bank, for example, waives the $12 monthly fee on its Chase Total Checking account if you keep a balance of at least $1,500 or receive at least $500 in direct deposits per month.
+Wells Fargo, for example, waives the $10 monthly fee on its Everyday Checking account if you maintain a daily balance of at least $500 or have $500 in qualifying monthly direct deposits.

-Navy Federal Credit Union, for another, waives the $10 monthly fee on its interest-bearing Flagship Checking if you maintain a balance of $1,500.
+Navy Federal Credit Union waives its $10 monthly fee on its interest-bearing Flagship Checking if you maintain a balance of $1,500.

-Also, banks might waive monthly checking account fees if you maintain a certain aggregate balance across multiple accounts — checking, savings and CDs, for example.
+Some banks waive monthly checking account fees if you maintain a minimum aggregate balance across multiple accounts — checking, savings and CDs, for example.

-Banks often forgive checking account fees for customers who establish a broader relationship with them by having a savings account, money market account, certificate of deposit or a business checking account, in addition to a personal checking account.
+Banks often forgive checking account fees for “relationship” customers who have a savings account, money market account, certificate of deposit or a business checking account, in addition to a personal checking account.

-A savings or money market account linked to your checking account can also save you from steep overdraft fees.
+A savings or money market account linked to your checking account can also rescue you from steep overdraft fees.

 Some banks waive monthly checking fees if you have a home mortgage with them and a linked checking account.

 Some institutions waive checking account fees if you use the bank-issued debit card linked to the account to make purchases or bill payments a certain number of times per month.
-Ten transactions seems to be a common minimum.
+Ten transactions is typical.

 The bank gets paid transaction fees from the merchants in lieu of charging you a monthly service fee.

-Credit card companies usually will forgive a late fee for a customer who has an otherwise excellent payment record.
+Credit card companies usually will forgive a late fee for customers who otherwise have excellent payment records.
 The same goes for checking account customers.
-If you are a responsible checking account holder who never overdraws the account, you will likely be forgiven for a small mistake that triggers an overdraft fee.
-You simply have to ask.
+If you are a responsible checking account holder who never overdraws the account, you likely will be forgiven for a rare mistake that triggers an overdraft fee.
+You just have to ask.

 You don’t have to settle for monthly checking account fees.
-There are more than 5,000 federally insured banks in the United States and well over 5,000 federally insured credit unions.
+There are nearly 5,000 federally insured banks in the U.S. and about 5,000 federally insured credit unions.
 That’s a lot of choices.
-And the internet has bridged gaps that previously prevented customers from using a bank or credit union not near where they worked or lived.
+And the internet has bridged gaps that previously prevented customers from using a bank or credit union that wasn’t conveniently located.

-Just think about what works for you and do a little homework.
 Before you open a checking account, look at the bank’s fee schedule.
-You might find it on the bank’s website, or you might choose to call a bank representative to share the link or provide you a copy.
+You might find it on the bank’s website, or you might have to call a bank representative to share the link or provide you a copy.
 Use Bankrate to find checking accounts and savings accounts.